-Respiratory infections include the common cold, the flu, pneumonia and other infections.
+Respiratory infections include the common cold, the flu, pneumonia, COVID-19 (the new coronavirus) and other infections.
 These common illnesses can affect your lungs when you have asthma.
 They can cause inflammation (swelling) and narrowing of your airways.
 These changes could trigger asthma symptoms (an asthma episode or an asthma attack).

 Respiratory illnesses are a common asthma trigger, especially in children

 What Do I Do If I Have a Respiratory Illness?

 It’s always important to keep your asthma under control.
 It is particularly important when you’re sick.

 - Follow your Asthma Action Plan.
 Be sure that your asthma action plan tells you what to do in case of illness.
 If you get flu-like symptoms, see your doctor right away.